L3SP1NK/Telebash/README.md

 - Telebash provides an interactive and convenient way to interact with Telegram using your command line.

-For more information and updates, please visit the [Telebash GitHub repository](https://github.com/yourusername/telebash).
+For more information and updates, please visit the [Telegram API page](https://core.telegram.org/bots/api).

 Enjoy using Telebash to send messages with Telegram!